hyunkyu-Park/66DaysOfData/README.md

 __Day 11__

-  ㆍFollowing yesterday, I tried to solve 3 algorithm questions from basic mathematics.
+  ㆍ Following yesterday, I tried to solve 3 algorithm questions from basic mathematics.
   Solved 2 problems, but failed to solve last one.
 Its so annoying.
 If an error occurs and I correct it and resubmit, another error will occur.
   I am gonna try again tomorrow.
 Give me luck!

   ㆍ Reviewed the GBM(Gradient Boost Machine) that I studied last week.

+__Day 12__
+  ㆍ Unfortunately, I failed to solve the algorithm question that I couldn't solve yesterday again...
+  So I decide not to solve that question right now.
+I jumped to the next question!
+  As a result, I finished two more questions and tried one question.
+They are last 3 questions of Basic Mathematics 1.
+  That means, I am ready to start Basic Mathematics 2!!!
+WoW~

+  ㆍ Reviewed the XGBoost(eXtra Gradient Boost) that I studied last week.
+  ㆍ Looked over about the 'Dimension Reduction'.
+There are several ways to simplify dimensions such as PCA, LDA, SVD, NMF
+  ㆍ Looked over about the 'Clustering'.
+From the basic clustering method named 'K-means Algorithm' to the 'Mean Shift', 'GMM', 'DBSCAN', they are all fascinating.

 __Day 13__